SG345/pos/README.md

 # pos
 POS Machine in C++

-Instructions:
+Compiling/Running:

-To compile and run from your terminal: "g++ main.cpp pos.cpp sale.cpp inventory.cpp -o main" and then run it using "./main".
+To compile and run from your terminal - use command "make" which'll create an executable object 'p' and then you can run the program by "./p".
+Alternatively you can also compile manually by "g++ main.cpp inventory.cpp sale.cpp pos.cpp -o p" and then run it "./p".

 Sample usage:
 Enter option 1, and load the existing inventory file "input.txt".
 Then you can follow the on-screen instructions by entering appropriate input values to process transactions.